PNRI Science: Mystery and Discovery

 Lisa Stubbs 33:30

+Yeah.
 So what we found is by focusing on a population, our first population that we’ve really analyzed fully is a population from the Baton Rouge area.
 And this population is very has a very high population of African American women.
 These all women from the same community, which I think really does help, the same small community, although there are quite a few of them.
 When we focused on that population, the genetic marker we found was present in the women who didn’t have gestational diabetes, which is what the pregnancy and complication we were particularly focusing on in this group.
 But the women who had gestational diabetes were overwhelmingly likely to not have this genetic factor.
 So what that tells you is that the genetic factor is protective.
 The women who have it don’t have gestational diabetes, the women who did have gestational diabetes did not have this factor.
 So it means that having the factor is likely to be a protective genetic factor.
-So

 Jack Faris 34:38